-- Project Title: The project title reflects the work proposed for funding.
-For example, "Yoknapatawpha County Courthouse Restoration." - 2.
+- Property Name: The property name should be the historic name of the property.
+"Yoknapatawpha County Courthouse Restoration." - 2.
 Project Location: The physical address of the property including city, county, and zip code.
 If the application is for a rural property include a location description. - 3.
 Project Description: A description of the proposed project in one sentence.
 This information will be presented to the Board of Trustees, so be sure to write a clear, concise, and complete descriptive sentence.
 Allowable project work can be found in Section II, Part A.